SAP-samples/xsa-cap-migration/README.md

      **Note:** During hdbtable deployment we will convert this to a Stored calculated element.
   2. Based on the advanced odata annotations, convert it to the [CAP structure](https://cap.cloud.sap/docs/advanced/odata#annotating-annotations).
   3. We can use `@cds.persistence.udf` for [User-Defined Functions in the Calculation view](https://cap.cloud.sap/docs/advanced/hana#calculated-views-and-user-defined-functions).
+  4. We can use the `@cds.persistence.exists` and `@cds.persistence.calcview` to expose the Calculation views.
+Eg: [datamodel.cds](https://github.com/SAP-samples/xsa-cap-migration/blob/main/hana-shine-cap/db/cds/datamodel.cds)
+  5. Modify the `using` statements in the cds files to point to the correct definitions.

   **Note:** For the SHINE example, you can find the modified CDS files in the [hdbcds](https://github.com/SAP-samples/xsa-cap-migration/blob/main/examples/hdbcds/db) examples folder.